Fat Albert and the Cosby Kids: Syndication

 As of 2013, Fat Albert was seen Saturday mornings on Retro Television Network (RTV), TheCoolTV, and weekdays and weekends on Bounce TV, both of which are digital networks.
 It was also seen weekdays on the now-defunct Sky Angel services Angel Two and Kids & Teens TV, as well as World Harvest Television.
-Fat Albert was also available streaming online from HallmarkSpiritClips.com.

 As of July 2015, Fat Albert was no longer on Bounce TV's lineup.
-Bounce TV had previously pulled the comedy series Cosby from their lineup in the wake of the Bill Cosby sexual assault allegations, but it is unclear if the cancelations of the Fat Albert episodes was related to these allegations.
+Bounce TV had previously pulled the comedy series Cosby from their lineup in the wake of the Bill Cosby sexual assault allegations, but it is unclear if the cancellations of the Fat Albert episodes was related to these allegations.
 However, several months after returning reruns of The Cosby Show in December 2016, Bounce TV quietly re-added Fat Albert to its schedule in March 2017, until it was eventually removed from the schedule again in late April 2018.
+As of 2025, there are seldom attempts to re-air this program in reruns at this time as further details are undisclosed.

 Home media

 During the mid-1980s, Thorn EMI Video released several volumes of Fat Albert and the Cosby Kids on VHS as part of their "Children's Matinee" line of animated programs, with each cassette typically containing three episodes.
 Additional volumes were released later in the decade by Video Treasures, including the three holiday specials.

+In 2002, Time Life distributed 11 volumes of the series on VHS and DVD through mail-order.
+Each volume contained two episodes, with the DVD releases containing a bonus third episode, along with character profiles and a bonus Brown Hornet segment from the 1980-82 seasons.
+The episodes included were from the 1972-76 seasons, with only one coming from the New Fat Albert season in 1979.
+Some of the episodes were edited versions, either using 1979-82 Brown Hornet re-broadcasts in place of the closing song segments, 1984 re-broadcasts with the live-action Cosby segments re-filmed, or alternate prints of 1972 episodes with no laugh track.
+The 11th volume included the Christmas and Halloween specials.
+These were the only DVD releases to present the show in its original NTSC format, as future DVD releases use PAL prints.